Philosophy of the Conscious Mind and Near-Death Experience

 Can Consciousness Be Transferred to Another Realm?

-I mentioned above about reported cases of people in a coma, or in cardiac arrest, knowing exactly what was going on around them, and they were able to accurately describe the perceptions.
-Does this mean that their consciousness was able to leave their body and exist somewhere else in the universe?
+I mentioned above about reported cases of people in a coma, or cardiac arrest, knowing what was going on around them, and they were able to describe the perceptions accurately.
+Does this mean that their consciousness could leave their body and exist somewhere else in the universe?

-Modern neuroscience clearly proves that the brain cannot function without oxygen.
-This is obvious from data of cardiac arrest patients.
-Monitoring equipment detects the absence of brain activity after blood is no longer entering the brain for too long a period of time.
+Modern neuroscience proves that the brain cannot function without oxygen.
+That is obvious from the data of cardiac arrest patients.
+Monitoring equipment detects the absence of brain activity after blood is no longer entering the brain for too long.
 However, we have three criteria for death.

 "The issue is not whether there is any immeasurable brain activity of any kind whatsoever, but whether there is any brain activity of the specific form regarded by contemporary neuroscience as essential for the experience of consciousness.
 And there is no sign whatsoever of those specific forms of cerebral activity in the EEGs of cardiac arrest patients."— Dr. Pim van Lommel, “Endless Consciousness: A Scientific Approach to the Near-Death Experience”

 What Dr. Pim van Lommel is referring to is that an electroencephalogram (EEG) only monitors brain activity from the cerebral cortex, the outermost section of the brain.